 - Respect the privacy of patients and family members, and abide by the Volunteer Services program’s confidentiality policies.

-- Comfort working with students in one-on-one of one and small group capacity.
+- Work with students in one-on-one or one and small group capacity.

-TIME COMMITMENTNew volunteers must be able to commit a minimum of twelve months to the Volunteer Services program.
-Volunteers assist an average of one two to four hour shift per week.
-Both tutoring and classroom help take place during the school day from 9 a.m. to 2 p.m.
+New volunteers must be able to commit a minimum of 12 months to the Volunteer Services program.
+Hutch School Tutor Volunteers assist an average of one 1-2 hour shift per week, as a subject area need arises.
+Tutoring can occur Monday-Friday between 8:45am-3pm.
+Hutch School Classroom Volunteers assist an average of one 2-4 hour shift per week.
+Classroom help takes place during the school day form 9 am to 2 pm.
+Tutoring typically takes place between 2-4:30pm.

-HEALTH PRECAUTIONSPatients are extremely vulnerable to potentially life-threatening infections because their immune systems are suppressed from chemotherapy and radiation treatment.
+Patients are extremely vulnerable to potentially life-threatening infections because their immune systems are suppressed from chemotherapy and radiation treatment.
 Because of this, all volunteers must abide by universal precautions and infectious disease guidelines in order to protect themselves and patients.
-These guidelines are listed in the Volunteer Manual.
+These guidelines are listed on the Volunteer Services extranet page.

 - Experience working with K-12 students, or specific grades within that range, preferred.